arrabatur/design/README.md

-# Le Wagon Design repository
+# It's all about design